andyabebaw/WeatherApp/README.md

 ## Usage

-This website can be used to quiz yourself on CS topics.
+This website can be used to check the weather in different cities.

 ![alt Screenshot](./Assets/images/weather%20app.png)